-Fluoride: If your drinking water fluoride levels are below the optimal concentration range of 0.5 to 0.9 ppm, please talk with your dentist about how you can protect your teeth and your family's teeth from tooth decay and cavities.
-For more information visit MDH Drinking Water Fluoridation: www.health.state.mn.us/communities/environment/water/com/fluoride.html
+Fluoride: If your drinking water fluoride levels are below the optimal concentration range of 0.5 to 0.9 ppm, talk with a dentist about how you can protect teeth from decay and cavities.
+For more information, visit MDH Drinking Water Fluoridation (www.health.state.mn.us/communities/environment/water/com/fluoride.html).

-Fluoride is nature's cavity fighter, with small amounts present naturally in many drinking water sources.
-There is an overwhelming weight of credible, peer-reviewed, scientific evidence that fluoridation reduces tooth decay and cavities in children and adults, even when there is availability of fluoride from other sources, such as fluoride toothpaste and mouth rinses.
+Fluoride is nature's cavity fighter, with small amounts naturally present in many drinking water sources.
+There is an overwhelming weight of credible, peer-reviewed, scientific evidence that fluoridation reduces tooth decay and cavities in children and adults, even when fluoride is available from other sources, such as toothpaste and mouth rinses.
 Since studies show that optimal fluoride levels in drinking water benefit public health, municipal community water systems adjust the level of fluoride in the water to an optimal concentration between 0.5 to 0.9 parts per million (ppm) to protect your teeth.
-Fluoride levels below 2.0 ppm are not expected to increase the risk of a cosmetic condition known as enamel fluorosis.
+Fluoride levels below 2.0 ppm will not increase the risk of a cosmetic condition known as enamel fluorosis.